CorsiDanilo/CorsiDanilo/README.md

 Regarding the back-end, I used some technologies such as:

 - Node.js
+- Postman
+- Apache
 - Docker
-- MySQL / PostgreSQL (along with Prisma)
+- MySQL / PostgreSQL
+- Prisma

-Regarding AI, I often use these frameworks:
+Regarding Machine learning / Deep learning, I often use these frameworks:
 - PyTorch
 - PySpark